 Concentration: Script & Screenwriting

 Do you want to tell important, worthwhile stories that will leave a lasting impression on your audience?
-Regent University's Department of Cinema-Television offers the first and only Master of Fine Arts in Cinema-Television, with a concentration in script & screenwriting, taught from a Christian perspective.
-This degree will not only give you a deeper knowledge of plot and character development, but it will provide you with valuable mentorship from a knowledgeable faculty focused on preparing you for a career as a professional writer.
-As a student, you will have several opportunities to see your work produced and will graduate with a minimum of three full-length scripts.
+The first and only degree of its kind taught from a faith-based perspective, Regent's MFA in Cinema-Television with a concentration in Script & Screenwriting will not only provide a deeper knowledge of plot and character development but will afford you valuable mentorship by a faculty of industry leaders focused on preparing you for a career as a professional writer.
+As a Regent student, you will have several opportunities to see your work produced—graduating with a minimum of three full-length scripts.